The Blacklist season 4: Reception

 The fourth season of The Blacklist received positive reviews from critics.
-The review aggregator website Rotten Tomatoes reports an 88% approval rating based on eight reviews, with an average score of 7/10.
+The review aggregator website Rotten Tomatoes reports an 90% approval score based on ten reviews, with an average rating of 7/10.
+The consensus reads: "Propelled by the sheer force of James Spader's performance (and a pretty killer soundtrack), The Blacklist's fourth season ups the ante and then some".